selithrubasingha/shell_implementation/README.md

-## Shell in C
+## 🐚 Shell in C

 ### Overview

 A simple unix shell written in C .
-It supports a REPL (Read-Eval-Print Loop) lifecycle, parses user input, and executes commands . contains the few built in commands including `cd` , `exit` and `help` .
+It supports a REPL (Read-Eval-Print Loop) lifecycle, parses user input, and executes commands . contains the few built-in commands including `cd` , `exit` and `help` .
 There is still room for improvement by adding some more built-ins and more features .

 ---
-### What I Learned
+### 🧠 What I Learned

 - __Inner Workings:__ The main aim of doing this project is to understand how a shell works under the hood .